 "Cranberries are high in antioxidants, but this traditional dish is loaded with added sugar, and the canned version is chock-full of high-fructose corn syrup that negates the fruit's health potential," Klein points out.

-The Healthier Swap: Making your own healthy, homemade version is easier than you think, says Klein.
+The Healthier Swap: Making your own healthy, homemade version is easier than you think, Klein admits.
 She recommends using cranberries, oranges (juice and zest), cinnamon, ground cloves, and nutmeg.

 Candied Sweet Potatoes With Marshmallows